cdk-turnkey/brian-liberation/README.md

 # Brian Liberation

+This repo creates a serverless mad lib app.
+Its content is loosely themed around a guy named Brian.

+It was copied from the web app Mad Liberation, which is a mad lib app tightly themed around Passover, in part to show how easy the Mad Liberation architecture makes it to bootstrap new apps.

 ## Quickstart guide

 This repo will deploy a web application, including all the AWS resources needed for it to be usable, if you do the following.